Quantum gradient descent for linear systems and least squares: The Quantum Gradient Descent algorithm

 \section{The Quantum Gradient Descent algorithm}

-In this section we provide the definition of a quantum step of the quantum gradient descent in the case of a linear update rule and then describe the full quantum procedure that performs the quantum iterative method.
+In this section, we define a quantum step of the quantum gradient descent in the case of a linear update rule and then describe the full quantum procedure that performs the quantum iterative method.